-While they are growing in popularity again, not all minivans are great buys.
+While they are gaining popularity again, not all minivans are great buys.
 Below, we'll look at what makes a great minivan and the four best minivans in Canada.

-You're planning to haul your entire family in this rig, so it's paramount that it's safe for everyone.
+You're planning to haul your entire family in this rig, so passenger safety is paramount.
 Always check the IIHS safety ratings and settle for nothing less than a Top Safety Pick.
-Ideally, though, you can find a minivan that was a Top Safety Pick+, the IIHS' highest honour.
+Ideally, you can find a minivan with a Top Safety Pick+ rating, the IIHS' highest honour.

-The ability to haul the whole family is the key selling point for a minivan, so seating capacity and arrangement must be critical when making a buying decision.
+Hauling the whole family is the key selling point for a minivan, so seating capacity and arrangement are critical in your buying decision.
 Yes, all minivans will include three seating rows, but they aren't all created equal.

 These shoppers will also consider how easy it is to access the maximum cargo space.
 Some minivans have intuitive tumbling seats that fold into the floor with just a few steps.
-Others, however, require you to go through complex steps to unfasten the seats and lift them out of the van.
+Others, however, require you to go through complex steps to unfasten the seats and lift the bulky assemblies out of the van.

 Looking for the best minivan in Canada?
 Here are some great options to consider for your next family vehicle.

 The Chrysler Pacifica minivan arrived in 2017, though its name dates back to a crossover from the early-2000s.
-This is not only one of the most stylish minivans on the market, but it's also one of the more technologically advanced.
+This is one of the most stylish minivans on the market and one of the more technologically advanced.

 Inside, it has a standard 10.1-inch infotainment screen, Android Auto, Apple CarPlay, Amazon Alexa, Bluetooth, and more.
-You may even be able to find upgraded models with a 19-speaker Harman Kardon audio system and rear theatre system with two 10-inch touchscreens, HDMI inputs, a Blu-ray player, and other goodies.
+You may even find upgraded models with a 19-speaker Harman Kardon audio system and rear theatre system with two 10-inch touchscreens, HDMI inputs, a Blu-ray player, and other goodies.

-The base Pacifica comes standard with a 287-horsepower 3.5-litre V-6 engine and has optional all-wheel drive (AWD) for those slippery Canadian winter roads.
+The base Pacifica has a 287-horsepower 3.5-litre V-6 engine and an optional all-wheel-drive (AWD) system for those slippery Canadian winter roads.

-Shoppers seeking a minivan that also sips fuel will likely opt for the Chrysler Pacifica Hybrid.
-This plug-in hybrid van delivers 260-hp from its V-6 engine, but also offers up to 51 kilometres of all-electric range.
+Shoppers who look to save a little cash at the pump can opt for the Chrysler Pacifica Hybrid.
+This plug-in hybrid minivan delivers 260 hp from its V-6 engine and electric motor and offers up to 51 kilometres of all-electric range.
 When running on electricity, it delivers a fuel consumption equivalent of 2.9 Le/100 km.
 With the battery depleted, the Pacifica Hybrid delivers a fuel consumption rate of 8 L/10km combined — 2.6 L/100 km better than the standard Pacifica.

 The Pacifica is also quite roomy, whether you're hauling cargo or people.
 In the people-hauling department, it has room for seven passengers -- no eight-passenger option, which can immediately eliminate it for some families -- 990.6 mm of second-row legroom and 927.1 mm of third-row legroom.
 In the cargo area, the Pacifica hauls up to 3,978.5 litres with the seats neatly tumbled into the floor.

 The Honda Odyssey has been a staple in the minivan segment for many years and has always been one of the best options.
-The 2021 Odyssey lacks the sharp looks of the Pacifica, but it matches it in so many other areas and still looks good inside and out.
+The 2023 Odyssey lacks the sharp looks of the Pacifica, but it matches it in so many other areas and still looks good inside and out.

-First, if you forgo the optional captain's chairs, the Odyssey has room for up to eight passengers, giving it a broader customer base.
-In the second row, passenger's get a whopping 1,038.8 mm of legroom, while third-row riders get an equally ample 967.7 mm of legroom.
+Unlike the Pacifica, if you forgo the optional captain's chairs, the Odyssey has room for up to eight passengers, giving it a broader customer base.
+In the second row, passengers get a whopping 1,038.8 mm of legroom, while third-row riders get an equally ample 967.7 mm of legroom.

-Cargo room is also plentiful at up to 4,103.1 litres.
+Cargo room is also plentiful at up to 3,973 to 3,984 litres.
 However, hitting the maximum cargo room means removing the second-row seat, which is a bit of a challenge.

-On some models, you may also find a rear-seat entertainment system that includes a Blu-ray player and a 10.2-inch flip-down screen.
+On some models, you may also find a rear-seat entertainment system with a Blu-ray player and a 10.2-inch flip-down screen.